curvegrid/go-ethereum-wiki/Mining.md

 true
 ```

-You can check which blocks are mined by a particlar miner (address) with the following code snippet on the console:
+You can check which blocks are mined by a particular miner (address) with the following code snippet on the console:

 ```
 function minedBlocks(lastn, addr) {